sovrynn/ecdo/3-FORECASTING/README.md

 ## Evidence for an impending ECDO

-Currently, the strongest piece of evidence we have for an impending ECDO event is the accelerating north pole wander.
+Currently, the strongest piece of evidence we have for an impending ECDO event is the accelerating north pole wander and weakening magnetic field.
 See `EVIDENCE/earth-geo-state/geomagnetic/north-pole-wander`.

 https://github.com/user-attachments/assets/de8d7eff-800f-4030-b428-2667cd46179e